- March 9, 2016

 Plenty of crowns fall prey to gum disease.
 As your gums recede you end up with the natural portions of your tooth exposed.
 If those become infected it can be a really bad problem for your crown!

-Wear, Tear, And Damage
+Dental Crown Complications with Wear, Tear, and Damage

 The dental porcelain that our crowns are made from is tough, but it isn’t as tough as your teeth.
 As your crown ages it’s possible for it to become chipped, dinged, and even for it to fracture.
 Damage to a crown might seem minor, but it could be more serious than it appears on the surface.